programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 In addition to exploring the research questions above, this lesson will address how a dataset enriched by spaCy can be exported in a usable format for further machine learning tasks including [sentiment analysis](/en/lessons/sentiment-analysis#calculate-sentiment-for-a-paragraph) or [topic modeling](/en/lessons/topic-modeling-and-mallet).

 ### Prerequisites
-You should have some familiarity with Python or a similar coding platform.
+You should have some familiarity with Python or a similar coding language.
 For a brief introduction or refresher, work through some of the _Programming Historian_'s [introductory Python tutorials](/en/lessons/introduction-and-installation).
 You should also have basic knowledge of spreadsheet (`.csv`) files, as this lesson will primarily use data in a similar format called a [pandas](https://pandas.pydata.org/) DataFrame.
 Halle Burns's lesson [Crowdsourced-Data Normalization with Python and Pandas](/en/lessons/crowdsourced-data-normalization-with-pandas) provides an overview of creating and manipulating datasets using pandas.

 The [code provided for this lesson](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy.ipynb) can be run on either Jupyter Notebook or Google Colab.
 The practical steps are the same except when it comes to the process of retrieving and downloading files.
-Because a Jupyter Notebook is hosted locally, the files stored on your computer can be accessed directly.
+Because a Jupyter Notebook can be hosted locally, the files stored on your computer can be accessed directly.
 Google Colab, on the other hand, is cloud-based, and requires files to be uploaded to the Colab environment.
-This lesson will note such divergences below and first explain the steps for working with Jupyter Notebook, then for Google Colab.
-More details and set-up instructions for each platform are as follows:
+This lesson will note such divergences when necessary.
+More details and set-up instructions for each coding platform are as follows:

-*  **Jupyter Notebook** is an environment through which you can run Python on your local machine.
+*  **Jupyter Notebook** is a web-based interactive computing environment that can be hosted locally on your computer to run Python code on your local machine.
 Since it's local, it works offline, and you can set up dedicated environments for your projects in which you'll only need to install packages once.
-If you've used Python before, you likely already have Jupyter Notebook installed on your machine.
-Quinn Dombrowski, Tassie Gniady, and David Kloster's lesson [Introduction to Jupyter Notebooks](/en/lessons/jupyter-notebooks) covers the basics of setting up Jupyter Notebook using Anaconda.
+Quinn Dombrowski, Tassie Gniady, and David Kloster's lesson [Introduction to Jupyter Notebooks](/en/lessons/jupyter-notebooks) cover the basics of setting up and using a Jupyter Notebook with Anaconda.

-*  **Google Colaboratory** is a Google platform which allows you to run Python in a web browser.
+*  **Google Colaboratory** is a Google platform which allows you to run Python in a cloud-hosted Jupyter Notebook with additional built-in features.
 Access is free with a Google account and nothing needs to be installed to your local machine.
 If you're new to coding, aren't working with sensitive data, and aren't running processes with [slow runtime](https://perma.cc/H956-VUBQ), Google Colab may be the best option for you.
 [There is a brief Colab tutorial from Google available for beginners.](https://colab.research.google.com/)

-It is also recommended, though not required, that you have some background in methods of computational text mining.
-Heather Froehlich's lesson [Corpus Analysis with AntConc](/en/lessons/corpus-analysis-with-antconc) shares tips for working with plain text files and outlines possibilities for exploring keywords and collocates in a corpora (though using a different tool).
+It is also recommended, though not required, that before starting this lesson you learn about common text mining methods.
+Heather Froehlich's lesson [Corpus Analysis with AntConc](/en/lessons/corpus-analysis-with-antconc) shares tips for working with plain text files and outlines possibilities for exploring keywords and collocations in a corpora.
 William J. Turkel and Adam Crymble's lesson [Counting Word Frequencies with Python](/en/lessons/counting-frequencies) describes the process of counting word frequencies, a practice this lesson will adapt to count part-of-speech and named entity tags.

 No prior knowledge of spaCy is required.
 For a quick overview, go to the [spaCy 101 page](https://perma.cc/Z23P-R252) from the library's developers.